 Also called glass box testing.
 It uses the control structure to derive test cases.
-It exercises all independent paths, Involves knowing the internal working of a program, Guarantees that all independent
+It exercises all independent paths, Involves knowing the internal working of a program, Guarantees that all independent paths will be exercised at least once .Exercises all logical decisions on their true and false sides, Executes all loops, Exercises all data structures for their validity.
+White box testing techniques

-1.Basis path testing

-2.Control structure testing

-1.Basis path testing
+1. Basis path testing 2.
+Control structure testing 1.
+Basis path testing

 Proposed by Tom McCabe.
-Defines a basic set of execution paths based on logical complexity of a procedural design.
+Defines a basic set of execution paths based on logicalcomplexity of a procedural design.
 Guarantees to execute every statement in the program at least once Steps of Basis Path Testing

-1.Draw the flow graph from flow chart of the program

-2.Calculate the cyclomatic complexity of the resultant flow graph

-3. Prepare test cases that will force execution of each path

-Two methods to compute Cyclomatic complexity number

-1.V(G)=E-N+2 where E is number of edges, N is number of nodes
+1. Draw the flow graph from flow chart of the program 2.
+Calculate the cyclomatic complexity of the resultant flow graph3.
+Prepare test cases that will force execution of each path Two methods to compute Cyclomatic complexity number 1.
+V(G)=E-N+2 where E is number of edges, N is number of nodes2.
+V(G)=Number of regions

-2.V(G)=Number of regions